DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: The conversion to an entropy-based HLLD solver

 depending on the direction and strength of the magnetic field.
-A solution to the Riemann problem then may be composed not only of ordinary shock and rarefaction waves, but also compound waves \citep{Brio1988400,Miyoshi_2005}.
+A solution to the Riemann problem then may be composed not only of ordinary shock and rarefaction waves, but also compound waves \citep{Brio1988400,Miyoshi_2005}. \\ In the set of equations \ref{eq:basic_flux} we do not show the additional fluxes that will be needed to compute the entropy generation, which is discussed in detail below.